DEliasVCruz/ZettlekastenNotes/9vvw.md

     the bucket name and the new object

-    It can then use this to handle the request, like access the path of the `s3` new object to donwload it
+    It can then use this to handle the request, like access the path of the `s3` new object to download it

   - `context`: This allows to interact with the lambda execution environments and contains a number of properties and methods

-    You can get information like the `name` and `version` of the function or things like `request id` to track especific invokatons, the amount of time in miliseconds remaining before a function time outs, `logs`, etc.
+    You can get information like the `name` and `version` of the function or things like `request id` to track specific invocations, the amount of time in milliseconds remaining before a function time outs, `logs`, etc.

-Subsequent invokations of a lambda that has already been initialized will not run the initialization code again and will only run the code inside the `handler` function
+Subsequent invocations of a lambda that has already been initialized will not run the initialization code again and will only run the code inside the `handler` function